phinjensen/phinjensen.com/content/blog/2022/rustyrender-bresenhams-line-drawing-algorithm.md

 }
 ```

 With these functions, building the final model is pretty straightforward.
-Rather than show all [that code], feel free to just take a look at it.
+Rather than show all [that code](https://github.com/phinjensen/rustyrender/blob/lesson-1/src/model.rs), feel free to just take a look at it.
 The most important part was just that `Vec3` type, and the functions we'll use to actually read a file and generate the wireframe are pretty self-explanatory.
 Here's a final product rendering the `african_head.obj` file:

 ```rust
 fn main() {